mit-orcd/orcd-docs-edit/docs/recipes/pycharm.md

 ```

 !!! note
-    If you don't want to edit your config file every time you start up a PyCharm
+    If you don't want to edit your `config` file every time you start up a
-    session, you can request a specific node each time you start an interactive
+    PyCharm session, you can request a specific node each time you start an
-    session with the flag `--nodelist=nodeXXXX`.
-Just make sure that the node
+    interactive session with the flag `--nodelist=nodeXXXX`.
+Just make sure that
-    in your config file reflects the node that you're requesting.
-However, the
+    the node in your config file reflects the node that you're requesting.
-    node you're requesting may be unavailable, in which case you'll have to
+    However, the node you're requesting may be unavailable, in which case you'll
-    choose a different node and edit your config file anyway.
+    have to choose a different node and edit your `config` file anyway.

 ## Starting PyCharm

-Currently, PyCharm does not work well with DUO authentication.
+Currently, PyCharm does not work well with Duo authentication.
 To get around
-this, connect to the [MIT VPN](https://ist.mit.edu/vpn) so that DUO is not
+this, connect to the [MIT VPN](https://ist.mit.edu/vpn) so that Duo is not
 required.

 Open PyCharm and click Remote Development > SSH on the left-hand side: